-In 2004 Felicity moved to Hamburg to join her husband who had already gone there with his job, and she started coaching at RG Hamburg.
+In 2004 Felicity moved to Hamburg with her husband because of his job, and started coaching at RG Hamburg.
 “I coached there for about 10 years, she explains, “Working with a whole mix of people.
 I did a lot with the crews that were taking part in the Ruder-Bundesliga, a series of club-level sprint races in eights for club, but I also coached masters, and the odd individual who was keen to row more seriously – for a while I helped was a girl who was part of the Czech rowing team – but basically anyone who was a member of the club!
 I was there pretty much every day but I loved it!”

 The amount of time and energy she spent coaching meant that she stopped competing herself after the 2007 World Masters regatta, but she started training again in 2015 when she and her husband moved back to Switzerland, and is now once more to be seen at regattas both sculling and coxing.